 This proactive, inquisitive approach helps these high-growth firms anticipate behavioral changes in target markets—allowing them to stay relevant and contributing to their success.

 What research methods make the most sense?

-Which research method is best for you will depend on the brand management challenges you need to address.
-For instance, brand awareness in a target market may be best measured using quantitative, such as surveying or polling.
+The research method that is best for you will depend on the brand management challenges you need to address.
+For instance, brand awareness in a target market may be best measured using quantitative methods, such as surveying or polling.
 On the other hand, redesigning a logo and crafting relevant positioning and messaging require more of a qualitative approach.

 Quantitative Research Methods